tauno8383/MazePentti/README.md

 # MazePentti

 A simple command line maze app for Buutti.
-Special feature of this app is that neither the traverse algorithm or the traveller in the maze do not know the actual position in the maze neither the real sizes of the maze.
+Special feature of this app is that neither the traverse algorithm or the traveller in the maze do not know the absolute position of itself in the maze or the real sizes of the maze.

 Run the app with command:
 java -jar MazePentti.jar